Gibraltar Football Association: UEFA and FIFA membership approved

 On 21 March 2012 the request for full UEFA membership by Gibraltar was discussed again, and a road map which includes financial and educational support from UEFA was agreed.
 This road map was to run until the Ordinary UEFA Congress in 2013, when member associations would vote on the request for admission.
 UEFA's Executive Committee admitted the GFA as a provisional member as of 1 October 2012, pending a vote at its Congress in May 2013 to make it a full member.

 After the vote at the UEFA Congress held in London on 24 May 2013, Gibraltar was accepted as a full UEFA member.
 A vote was carried out, a clear majority was found to have voted to admit Gibraltar to UEFA.
 Two national associations; Belarus and Spain voted against the proposal.

 Gibraltar became the smallest UEFA member by population, behind San Marino, then Liechtenstein and the Faroe Islands.
-Following the example of Armenia and Azerbaijan, and Russia and Georgia it was confirmed that Gibraltar and Spain would be kept apart in qualifying groups for the European Championship (the Euros).
+Following the example of Armenia and Azerbaijan, Russia and Georgia, it was confirmed that Gibraltar and Spain would be kept apart in qualifying groups in all major tournaments such as the FIFA World Cup and the European Championship (the Euros).

 As part of the celebrations for the GFA's achievement, a 54p stamp was issued by the Gibraltar Philatelic Bureau commemorating the association becoming the 54th member of UEFA.

 On 13 May 2016, Gibraltar was accepted as a member of FIFA with a vote of 172 to 12 in favour.
 Gibraltar became FIFA's 211th member immediately after the Football Federation of Kosovo was voted member 210.